This Young Man Filled His Life With Love — And Was Killed For It

 West Delhi’s Raghubir Nagar is a crowded cluster of one-room flats (also known as Janta flats) stacked close together in tight, narrow lanes.
 Over the years, the neighborhood has become home to low-income groups from various communities — Hindus, Muslims, Christians, and Sikhs live together in extremely close quarters.
 It might be that such proximity allows little room for prejudice, but until the recent murder, life in Raghubir Nagar’s lanes was “secular.”

-After the memorial service, below the tiny one-bedroom flat that Ankit had shared with his parents, a gang of young men who called themselves the Awaara Boys — or wandering boys — were setting up beds on the street, where they have spent every night since Ankit’s death.
+After the memorial service, below the tiny one-bedroom apartment that Ankit had shared with his parents, a gang of young men who called themselves the Awaara Boys — or wandering boys — were setting up beds on the street, where they have spent every night since Ankit’s death.
 The men, aged between 18 to 24, were Ankit’s closest friends and confidants.
-Several grew up in the same lane as him, others lived a few houses away — each of them drawn together by what they described as Ankit’s incredible charisma.
+Several grew up on the same lane as him, others lived a few houses away — each of them drawn together by what they described as Ankit’s incredible charisma.

 Advertisement